-- 1. Age eligible children under Protective Services. - 2.
+- 1. Age eligible children under Protective Services, or at-risk of abuse, neglect or exploitation - 2.
 Four-year old children whose families have the lowest adjusted monthly income during enrollment. - a.
 Children attending kindergarten the following year. - b.
 Children who are limited English speaking. - c.
 Children identified as having special needs. - d.
 Children from families whose special circumstances may diminish the child's normal development. - 3.
 Children who are identified as having special needs, through an IEP. - 4.
 Three-year-old children will be placed by age and income.